A DAY IN THE LIFE OF THE EYFS

 Promoting a love of reading and developing language is at the heart of our curriculum.
 Children follow the rigorous and successful ‘Essential Letters and Sounds’ programme with fidelity and consistency.
 The daily phonics session follows the review, teach, practice, and apply method of teaching, providing opportunities for children to recap and over learn phonics to embed long term learning.
 Children engage with daily group reading sessions, alongside guided reading, to develop their love of reading and early reading behaviours.
 Sessions are planned with key questions, vocabulary, and opportunities for discussion about the text that has been read.
 Children are encouraged to name the parts of the book, their features, and are warmly invited to talk about their favourite part.
 In Reception, daily comprehension is planned, where children are taught to sequence, recall, and develop their emotional literacy by discussing the Zones of Emotional Regulation in relation to the characters and the main events of the text.

 Our curriculum recognises the importance of outdoor learning and the impact this has on children’s well-being.
 Through outdoor play children learn to explore and develop the learning experiences that help them make sense of the world.
-They learn to self-regulate and think creatively alongside other children.
 Outdoor learning offers children the freedom to explore and use their senses whilst being physically active and exuberant.
 It gives children first-hand contact with weather, the natural world, and seasons.
 The children at St Paul’s are encouraged to and use the Early Years playground and/or the woodland area wherever possible, and the curriculum is carefully planned to facilitate this.
 Opportunities for regular movement breaks are also planned to enable learners to be calm and regulated throughout the school day.

 The curriculum of the EYFS encompasses seven areas of learning and development.
 All areas of learning and development are important and inter-connected.
 The EYFS framework places emphasis on the prime areas, followed by emphasis on the specific areas.
 Within these areas, there are sub-categories, which are used to assess the children at the end of the Reception year.